 UCLA Bruins Insider Podcast: Recapping Bruins' Road Loss to Illinois

-The UCLA Bruins (18-7, 9-5) fell to the Illinois Fighting Illini (16-9, 9-6) by a score of 83-78 on the road, Tuesday night to snap their seven-game win streak.
-Despite a strong second half comeback, the Bruins fell short and were unable to outshoot a red hot Illini team.
+The UCLA Bruins (18-7, 9-5) fell to the Illinois Fighting Illini (16-9, 9-6) by a score of 83-78 on the road Tuesday night, which snapped their seven-game win streak.
+Despite a strong second-half comeback, the Bruins fell short and were unable to outshoot a red-hot Illini team.

-In this episode of the UCLA Bruins Insider Podcast, Bruins on SI beat writer Tom Cavanaugh breaks down the Bruins' fifth conference loss of the season as they fall to the Illini on the road.
-The Bruins are now 0-4 against conference teams outside of the pacific time zone.
+In this episode of the UCLA Bruins Insider Podcast, UCLA Bruins on SI beat writer Tom Cavanaugh breaks down the Bruins' fifth conference loss of the season as they fall to the Illini on the road.
+The Bruins are now 0-4 against conference teams outside of the Pacific Time Zone.

-The Bruins fell down by 15 points in the first half, but were able to claw back to a six-point deficit at the break.
-The second half was more of the same as the Illini led by 16 points with just under five minutes to play.
-UCLA cut their lead to just two, but could not get over the hump and find the win.
+The Bruins went down by 15 points in the first half but were able to claw back to a six-point deficit at the break.
+The second half was more of the same as the Illini led by 16 points with just under 5 minutes to play.
+UCLA cut their lead to just 2 but could not get over the hump and find the win.

 Both teams shot the ball exceptionally well, but Illinois was just a bit better.
-The Bruins shot 48.3% from the field while making 12 three pointers, many of them coming in the final minutes to make the comeback.
-The Illini shot an impressive 50.9% from the field with 11 three's to keep the lead all game.
+The Bruins shot 48.3% from the field while making 12 3-pointers, many of them coming in the final minutes to make the comeback.
+The Illini shot an impressive 50.9% from the field with 11 triples to keep the lead all game.

 Senior guard Kobe Johnson struggled with foul trouble, committing four personals and missing a good chunk of the game throughout.
 He did score 14 points for his second-straight double-digit game as his offense continues to improve this season.